Pinoccio/docs/carlo.md

 #### Return values.

-returns the response to the command.
+Returns the response to the command.

 ```js